 God tells us in the book of Proverbs that there are times when we should be silent (not casting our pearls before others) and times when we should respond directly (especially about what is the truth).
 Jesus sometimes answered the questions and accusations thrown his way by the religious leaders of his day (e.g. Matthew 12:1 - 8) and sometimes refused to respond to their inquiries (e.g. Matthew 21:23 - 27).

-We should not cast our pearls of Godly wisdom before one who is a militant, ready to fight, unbeliever lest they turn on us and insult us or do us harm.
+We must discern the reason for any questions according to the person who is doing the asking and answer within that context (Proverbs 26:4 - 5).
+We should not cast our pearls of Godly wisdom before 'swine', meaning someone who is a militant, ready to fight, unbeliever lest they turn on us and insult us or do us harm.